Blendify/blender-manual/blender_docs/manual/modeling/meshes/mesh_analysis.rst

 It shows areas with a high value in red, and areas with a low value in blue.
 Geometry outside the range is displayed gray.

-Currently the different modes target 3D-printing as their primary use.
+Currently the different modes target 3D printing as their primary use.

 .. warning::